 The Supreme Court of Tasmania has exclusive jurisdiction in Tasmania to make orders in relation to the validity of a will of a deceased person, the appointment of an Executor or an Administrator, and the administration of deceased estates.

-For people who do not wish to engage a lawyer, the Supreme Court has prepared two INFORMATION KITS FOR APPLICANTS IN PERSON which can be used as guides on how to apply for a grant of probate or letters of administration.
-The Kits are available on the Procedure Page.
+For people who do not wish to engage a lawyer, the Supreme Court has prepared two information Kits for applicants in person which can be used as guides on how to apply for a grant of probate or letters of administration.
+The Kits are available on the Information Kits Page.
 There are also links to the appropriate forms (in word format) that the applicant will need to fill in.

 When these determinations have been made a grant is issued to the estate of the deceased person.
 There are three types of grants: probate, letters of administration with the will annexed and letters of administration.
 The Probate Registry maintains a register of all Grants of Administration issued by the Court.
 See Hobart Registry for contact details for the Probate Supervisor or email